jasonsahl/LS-BSR/README.md

 -run LS-BSR

-python /Users/jsahl/LS-BSR/ls_bsr.py -d genomes -g genes/ecoli_markers.fasta -u /usr/local/bin/usearch6
+python /Users/jsahl/LS-BSR/ls_bsr.py -d genomes -g genes/ecoli_markers.fasta

 -the output should show how each gene is only present in the correct pathovar